aiblocks/docs/guides/get-started/transactions.md

 </code-example>

 There are two main parts to this program.
 First, you create a query for payments involving a given account.
-Like most queries in Stellar, this could return a huge number of items, so the API returns paging tokens, which you can use later to start your query from the same point where you previously left off.
+Like most queries in AiBlocks, this could return a huge number of items, so the API returns paging tokens, which you can use later to start your query from the same point where you previously left off.
 In the example above, the functions to save and load paging tokens are left blank, but in a real application, you’d want to save the paging tokens to a file or database so you can pick up